piyushchauhan/Gesture_Controls/README.md

 ## Motivation

-Convinience and ease of access to the user while entertainment was the sole motivation for the creation of this project.
+**Convinience** and **ease** of access to the user while entertainment was the sole motivation for the creation of this project.

 ## Installation

+Arduino IDE
 Python modules used:
 * serial
 * time
 * pyautogui

 Make sure that you have installed these modules installed.
-Provide code examples and explanations of how to get the project.

-## Tests

-## Contributors
+More details ar provided in the Wiki.

 ## Images